j-m-h/pyspread/README.md

 ### Public facing methods
 ###### pyspread
-`authorize(credentials)`: Used to create a User object, given a set of OAuth2.0 credentials.
+`authorize(use_stored_credentials)`: Used to create a User object.
+If use_stored_credentials is true, will create the user object using credentials previously stored by authorize.
+If it is false or there are no stored credentials, will run an OAuth authorization flow.
   Returns: A User object

 ###### User